pratyush23/pytest-bdd-task/README.md

 # pytest-bdd-task

-Task to demonstrate the automation testing of Google search functionality
+Task to demonstrate the automation testing of Udemy search functionality

 ## Framework Setup